hpsee/discourse-cluster/README.md

 decided to use one here to make it easy to show the work on GitHub and generate plots inline.

-What you'll need to do is interact with the notebook in your browser (given the URL that you are provided) and then Download to your computer to save.
-If we bind directories there could be a whole mess of weird permissions, so this seems like a reasonable approach.
+If you run the container and make changes that you want to keep, what you'll need to do is interact with the notebook in your browser (given the URL that you are provided) and then Download to your computer to save.
+If we bind directories there could be a whole mess of weird permissions, but if you want to try that, it would work too.

-What I wound up doing is copying the notebook and data files that I needed out of the container, after saving:
+I'm not a fan of click to download and then (still) needing to move and rename the file, so what I wound up doing is copying the notebook and data files that I needed out of the container, after saving.
+For a container named "amazing_ganguly", you can copy both notebooks and data generated (if you run them):

 ```bash
 # Notebooks